byt3bl33d3r/WitnessMe/README.md

 ### Hosts Command

-No arguments will show all discovered servers.
+No arguments will show all discovered hosts.
 Passing it an argument will search the `IP` and `Hostname` columns for that pattern (it's case insensitive).
 If the value corresponds to a Host ID it will show you the host information and all of the servers discovered on that host which is extremely useful for reporting purposes and/or when targeting specific hosts.

+### Signature Scan

+You can perform a signature scan on all discovered services using the `scan` command.

 # Preview Screenshots Directly in the Terminal (ITerm2 on MacOSX)